syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![Horizontal](Automatic-Layouts_images/Automatic-Layouts_Flowchart_Horizontal.png)

-## Customize the Decision directions
+## Customize the Decision output directions

-Decision symbol denotes the question that can be answered in a binary format (Yes/No,True/False).The output direction of the decision can be controlled by the direction of "Yes" and "No" branches using the `YesBranchDirection` and `NoBranchDirection` properties of `FlowchartLayout` class.
+Decision symbol denotes the question that can be answered in a binary format (Yes/No,True/False).The output direction of the decision symbol can be controlled by the direction of "Yes" and "No" branches using the `YesBranchDirection` and `NoBranchDirection` properties of `FlowchartLayout` class.

 `Left In Flow` - Arranges the children to the Left side of the Decision.

 `Right In Flow`-Arranges the children to the Right side of the Decision.

 `Same As Flow`-Arranges the childen as same as the Decision flow.

+The following table will explain the pictorial representation of the behavior:

 |YesBranchDirection| NoBranchDirection | TopToBottom | LeftToRight |
 |---|---|---|---|